thillRobot/ros2_workshop/docs/module6/tutorial6-turtlebot3-navigation.md

 If the robot is localized, it should be ready to receive goals.
 Use the green arrow 'nav2 goal' near the top of rviz to send a goal.
 Click a goal location in the map and drag the arrow to choose a goal heading.

 The robot should plan a path and begin navigating to the goal.
+Try at least one of two goals and take document screeshots for documentaion.

-Adjust settings for performance
+### Performance Settings
 Depending on the system, the reponse to commands may be slow and the display may be difficult to adjust due to lag.
 To make the simulator run smoothly, consider using the following settings.

  - If using a VM and the screen is flashing, shutdown the VM and uncheck "accelerate 3D graphics" or similar setting in the VM display settings.
 Increase the VM RAM to max reccomended leaving enough to run the host machine.